-How to get there: take the public bus from Leon, which leaves at the fruit market, northwest from the city centre.
+How to get there: take the public bus from Leon, which leaves at the fruit market, northwest from the city center.
 Costs: $4.

-Where to stay: Malinche, Leon.
+Where to stay: Hotel Malinche, Leon.
 Run by the friendliest people in the world.
-Costs: $15/night for a private double room with shared bathroom.
+Costs: Around $15/night for a private double room with shared bathroom.

 Intermediate Friendly Surf Spot #9: Daku, Siargao, The Philippines

 Southeast in The Philippines lies Siargao.
 Hart of the Filipino surfing scene.
 The island has a laid-back vibe; surfing, fishing and yoga are the main daily activities for tourists (and many locals/expats).